About Us

 We have grown

-These two organizations serve the following counties in North Carolina Watauga, Avery, Ashe, Alleghany, Mitchell, Wilkes, Yancey and in Tennessee, Johnson county.
+Workting with these organizations allows our vegetables to reach the following counties in North Carolina Watauga, Avery, Ashe, Alleghany, Mitchell, Wilkes, Yancey and in Tennessee, Johnson county.

 Ecotherapy & Wellness